FROM BOROBUDUR TO PRAMBANAN IN ONE DAY BY BIKE!

 Borobudur Temple is the largest Buddhist monument in the world, making it one of the most famous Buddhist temples visited by tourists.
-Located on the island of Java, this extraordinary site is definitely worth a visit if you are planning a trip to Indonesia.
-Here is some useful information to help you plan your visit to Borobudur Buddha Temple.

-We dedicated one morning during our stay in Yogyakarta to visiting this extraordinary place, and in this article we provide some tips and information for planning your visit to Borobudur.
+During our stay in Yogyakarta, we spent a morning visiting this extraordinary place, and in this article, we’ll provide some useful tips and information to help you plan your visit.

 This monument was built between 780 and 840 by the Sailendra royal dynasty, which ruled the island of Java and was at the height of its wealth at that time.
 The purpose of this building was to create a temple to glorify the Buddha and a place of pilgrimage for the people to detach themselves from material possessions and ascend to Nirvana.